mvaled/mvaled-github-io-sources/content/2025/adding-code-is-easy.rst

 this profusion of useless variants.
 Junior developers have it the hardest, until they learn to ignore it.

-The risk of removing it and replacing it with a what it is actually needed, is higher.
-But the cost was not higher two years ago than it is today.
+The risk of removing it and replacing it with a what it is actually needed is higher.
+But it wasn't higher two years ago than it is today.
 We have added more cost by adding one variant at a time.

 .. compound::